Vogdanis/ram_extruder/README.md

 I am using a 63mm external diameter PVC pipe with a 4mm wall.
 By printing an adaptor you can use pipes of different diameter.
 You will also need to print a new embolo to fit your pipe.
 The biggest pipe that will fit to this design is 70mm extrnal diameter and you dont need to print any adaptors.

+**I suggest to print all the parts with 80% infill and 3 perimeters.**

 **ToDo**:
 * OpenScad file to generate the adaptors and the embolo based on user input of pipe ID and OD.